yeahross0/whinyaudio/README.md

 Fork of TinyAudio with the wasm_bindgen dependency removed.
 This is less reliable than the original TinyAudio.
-Unlike TinyAudio it can't open multiple AudioContexts at once.
+Unlike TinyAudio it can't open multiple AudioContexts at once (on web).
-Not ready for serious use but can be extended.
+Not ready for serious use but could be reworked.

 # Original README: TinyAudio